 A: No. Records in the Courthouse show your original deed and the deed(s) for portions sold.
 Anyone searching records simply deducts the land you sold from the original deed.

 Q: What is real estate transfer tax?

 A: There is a state tax and a municipal tax each amounting to 1% of the value of the property or interest being conveyed (that is 2% total).
-For properties located in Wilkes-Barre City, the municipal tax is 2.5% (that is 3.5% total); for properties located in Kingston Borough, 1.5% (that is 2.5% total).
+For properties located in Wilkes-Barre City, the municipal tax is 2.5% (that is 3.5% total); for properties located in Kingston Borough and Hazleton City, 1.5% (that is 2.5% total).
 This value is not necessarily the sale price of the property; it may be computed on the fair market value of the property if the property is a gift, or under other special circumstances.